zibalina007/Charts/README.md

 - setLabels()

-  The labels of the chart
+  The labels of the chart.

   ```
   Charts::new('line', 'highcharts')->setLabels(['First', 'Second', 'Third']);